Matthew-Eucaristo/SolarSystemProject-Grafkom/README.md

 We recommend using Amazon Coretto `JDK 18`.
 The easiest way is using JetBrain's Intellij Idea and clone this repo.

+Please note that we highly recommend the use of dedicated graphic card.
+The application uses tons of graphic resources.

 ## Contributing
 Even though this is a school-project, contributions are welcomed ! 😊